Mercury13/unicodia/develop.md

   * If emoji-related library data changed → copy opt.xml from AutoBuilder to NotoEmoji
   * Make sure **Unicodia is closed**, run tape.bat
 * Two or more skintones (e.g. interracial kiss/handshake): same.
 They are neither repainted nor checked.
+  * Added a special algorithm specially for wrestlers/Playboy bunnies, it won’t be described here.
 * One skintone (one person, same-race handshake…), repainted versions are stored
+  * Just store them.
   * After that press Ctrl+Shift+Q in Unicodia.
   * Copy resulting BMP files to AutoQa\SkinToneQa.
 You can do it manually, or using “Good” button in QaCompareBmp tool.
 * One skintone, repainted versions are created on-the-fly (e.g. because of &lt;clipPath&gt;)